 Explore career ideas

 Research your career ideas.
-Think about what you enjoy most about your subjects and what jobs might suit.
+Think about what you enjoy most about your subjects and what jobs might suit you.
+You should:

 - Take the Buzz Quiz to find out your personality type and what jobs might suit you

-- Search Job Information for information on 100s of different job titles
+- Search Job Information for information on hundreds of different job titles

 Speak to a Careers Adviser about your ideas and options.
-Contact us.
+Contact us or Book an appointment directly with a Careers Adviser.

-Whilst going to college or sixth form can be exciting and a new challenge, for some it can cause worry and anxiety.
-Remember there are people who can support you.
+While going to college or sixth form can be exciting and a new challenge, for some it can cause worry and anxiety.
+Remember, there are people who can support you, so ask for help when you need it.

 Contact us on the phone, on email, or live chat to discuss your career ideas and options